inmnin/EKD-ICANN2024/README.md

     data_set_type = "movie"
 ```

 After setting the parameters, you can run finetune_teacher.py to get the teacher model fine-tuned on this dataset.
+The teacher's weights fine-tuned for a particular dataset will be saved in the corresponding folder Teacher_Model/xxx_Model/(xxx is the data_set_type you have set).

 ## 3. run MAKD method in main.py: